Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/README.md

 ip a
 ```

-If using VM as master node you need to edit the `kube-flannel.yml`, adding the cli option - --iface=<your-interface-name> under the kube-flannel container spec (args:).
+If using VM as master node you need to edit the `kube-flannel.yml`, adding the cli option '- --iface=<your-interface-name>' under the kube-flannel container spec (args:).

 ```bash
 sudo nano kube-flannel.yml